I remember that just engaged feeling all too well…

 This handy list covers the main things a relatively traditional wedding will need.
 In a vague order.
 Have a read through, adapt the list according to your wedding and your needs, but use this as a starting point…

-(oh, and if you fancy having a downloadable checklist that you can keep handy and scribble on, pop your details here for our free WEDGUIDE).
+(oh, and if you fancy having a downloadable checklist that you can keep handy and scribble on, join our VIP list for a free copy of our WEDGUIDE).

 Set your budget

 Knowing how much money you’ve got will help when it comes to making decisions.
 Agree the general area of your wedding (county/town).